Office Hours

 - Typed names and scanned signatures are not permitted

-- Only DocuSign or compliant digital signatures accepted
+- Only DocuSign or compliant digital signatures are accepted

 - Submitted PDF must be flattened

-NIH provides an NIH Other Support Sample for reference.
+NIH provides an NIH Other Support Sample external site (opens in a new window) for reference.

 2025 NIH Common Forms for Current and Pending (Other) Support